davidbramsay/captivates-piserver/README.md

 watch data is streaming); we also write a file when the glasses disconnect.
 These settings can be modified with some of the globals.</li>
 <li> It would be nice to add a socketio websocket server here to stream data
 live, and to work with the E4 streaming server as well.
-Major TODO item.
+Major to-do item.
 </li>
 </ol>